Finding the Best Places to Retire Since 2006!

 Retire in Murray, Kentucky?

-There are 75 churches and a farmers' market.
-Chestnut Hills is a shopping center with J.C.
-Penney.
-Land Between the Lakes has two lakes with 4,000 miles of shoreline and attracts boaters, hikers, campers and fishermen.
+There are 75 churches, a farmers' market and a small shopping center.
+Land Between the Lakes has 170,000 acres of forests and wetlands.
+It's two lakes boast 4,000 miles of shoreline and attract boaters, hikers, campers and fishermen.
 In fact, Kentucky Lake is the Crappie Capital of the World.

 Median Home Price: $140,000